-Whittington and Fisherwick Parish Council was formed in 1980 by the amalgamation of the two parish councils, although each Parish still retains its identity and holds its own annual Parish Meeting.
+Whittington and Fisherwick Parish Council was formed in 1980 by the amalgamation of the two parish councils, although each Parish still retains its identity.

 The Council consists of 15 Councillors, serving two wards, Whittington & Fisherwick.
 Join Us?